Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Methodology

 By this definition, we can iteratively compute the variance term in each boosting loop for each candidate rule.
 Then the quality measure can be reformulated as:

 This enables the search algorithm to select local decision rules with highly discriminant patterns as well as low global variance in each boosting step.
 Rather then only considering TPR and FPR, with Equation~(\ref{eq:qmvar}), we can compute the influence of the new added rule to the global level by computing the variance.
-Equation~(\ref{eq:eloss}) allows us to reuse the results in previous boosting steps, reducing the computional cost.
+Equation~(\ref{eq:eloss}) allows us to reuse the results in previous boosting steps, reducing the computational cost.
 The same method can be applied to compute $C_{F, \nu}$.
+Please refer to the Appendix~\ref{app:vbr} for more details of our algorithms.